aws-samples/amazon-aurora-labs-for-mysql/docs/index.md

 *	<a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html" target="_blank">IAM roles</a> with access permissions for the workstation and cluster permissions for <a href="https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.html" target="_blank">enhanced monitoring</a>, S3 access and logging
 *	Custom cluster and DB instance <a href="https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html" target="_blank">parameter groups</a> for the Amazon Aurora cluster, enabling logging and performance schema
 *	Optionally, <a href="https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html" target="_blank">Amazon Aurora</a> DB cluster with 2 nodes: a writer and read replica
-* If the cluster is created for you, the master database credentials will be generated automatically and stored in an <A href="https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html" target="_blank">AWS Secrets Manager</a> secret.
+* If the cluster is created for you, the database credentials will be generated automatically and stored in an <A href="https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html" target="_blank">AWS Secrets Manager</a> secret.
 *	Optionally, <a href="https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Integrating.AutoScaling.html" target="_blank">read replica auto scaling</a> configuration
 *	Optionally, <a href="https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html" target="_blank">AWS Systems Manager</a> command document to execute a load test